Real operator spaces and operator algebras: Operator algebras

 We now consider the complementary space $p M = L^\infty(X,\Cdb)$.
 Let $D$ be the closure of $\pi(L^\infty(X,\Cdb))$.
 By the argument above $\pi$ is isometric on $(pM)_{sa}$.
 A similar argument will show it isometric on all of $pM$.
 If $J = \pi(i)$ then $J^2 = -I$, and since $J$ and $\pi(-i)$ are contractive with product 1, they have norm 1.
 Note that

 since $\pi$ is contractive and $|cos \theta + i \, \sin \theta | = 1$.
 So $D$ is a complex Banach space with $i x = J x$ for $x \in D$ (by the simple criterion in the second paragraph of Section 3).
 Indeed it clearly is a complex Banach algebra (c.f.\ \cite[Proposition 6.2]{MMPS}).
 Now $\pi(i f) = J \pi(f) = i \pi(f)$, so that $\pi$ is a complex linear contractive homomorphism.
 By the argument in the last paragraph but taking complex combinations we have that $\pi$ is isometric on $p M$, and $\pi(pM)$ is closed and possesses an involution with respect to which it is a complex, hence real, commutative $C^*$-algebra, and $\pi$ is a $*$-homomorphism.
-(Or one may appeal to the well known complex case of the present result.)
 Let $q = \pi(p)$, the identity of the latter $C^*$-algebra.

 For $x, y \in M$ we have Since $\theta$ is isometric on the two pieces the latter equals $\max \{ \| q \pi(x) \| , \| (1-q) \pi(y) \| \}$.
 Thus $\pi(M) = \pi(pM) \oplus^\infty \pi((1-p) M)$ isometrically, and is norm closed and possesses an involution with respect to which it is a real $C^*$-algebra.
 Also $\pi$ is an isometric $*$-homomorphism.